Dr Mary Boyle

 Mary also works on medieval German and English comparative literature more broadly, and particularly on medieval religious writing.
-Her monograph, To Be A Pilgrim: Writing the Jerusalem Pilgrimage in the Late Middle Ages is forthcoming with Boydell & Brewer (2021).
+Her monograph, Writing the Jerusalem Pilgrimage in the Late Middle Ages is forthcoming with Boydell & Brewer (2021).
 Her further research interests include the interaction of text, image, and material object in printed books and manuscripts.
 She is the co-founder of Teaching the Codex, an interdisciplinary project on the teaching of manuscript studies.

 Mary primarily teaches medieval German literature (Paper VI, Paper IX).

-To Be A Pilgrim: Writing the Jerusalem Pilgrimage in the Late Middle Ages (Boydell & Brewer, 2021).
+Writing the Jerusalem Pilgrimage in the Late Middle Ages (Boydell & Brewer, 2021).

 ‘Imaginatio, Anachronismus und Heilsgeschichte’ (with Annette Volfing) in Geschichte Erzählen, ed.
 Sarah Bowden, Manfred Eikelmann, Stephen Mossman, and Michael Stolz (Tübingen: Narr, forthcoming).